 The German word for a mobile phone is "Handy," which Stephen Fry seems to find utterly hilarious

 .
 This is just one of many words passed from English into German with an entirely different meaning to the original - take, for example, 'Partnerlook' (when two people, not necessarily partners in the couple sense, dress the same way), or 'der Smoking' (a dinner jacket).
 Wonderful mish-mash words such as 'ausflippen' (to flip out) also exist, taken directly from the English but conjugated according to German verb rules.
-Hence 'downloaden' (to download, surprisingly enough) becoming 'ich downloade, du downloadest, er hat es gedownloadet' and so on.
+Hence 'downloaden' (to download, surprisingly enough) becoming 'ich downloade, du downloadest, er hat es downgeloadet' and so on.
+There is also 'downladen' from English down- and 'laden' (to load).
+It is inflected in a German way — 'Ich lade down' or 'Ich downlade' (I download).
+Pure German form is 'herunterladen', but it is still a calque.
 This phenomenon is known as Denglis(c)h.
 (With thanks to The Other Wiki

 Most jarring among the grammatical influences is the "idiot's apostrophe", which is used all over the place.
 In German, the apostrophe is only used to signify an omission of letters.
 Its least offensive misuse is to separate the genitive-S from a noun, which was correct in German over a hundred years ago but is no longer used.
 However, apostrophes appear in every conceivable and some inconceivable place, resulting in apostrophed plural's and apo'strophe's in the middle of word's

 .
 These mistakes are, however, also made by native English speakers (who, having been brought up in a language that - unlike German - uses apostrophes on a regular basis, really ought to know better).